 An academic symposium at the Stuttgart International Festival of Animated Film and FMX 2018 in collaboration with the Society of Animation Studies, the School of Art, Design and Media at Nanyang Technological University Singapore, the Institute of Media Studies at Eberhard Karls University Tübingen, the AG Animation and the Literaturhaus Stuttgart.

-only a short walk away from ITFS and FMX.
+at the Literaturhaus Stuttgart – only a short walk away from ITFS and FMX.

 The symposium is aiming to be highly interdisciplinary and international in nature, bringing together scholars, students, academics and artists from diverse fields of research and professional practice.
 You can look forward to a day of highly engaging presentations that negotiate the topic from a wide variety of angles-bridging art, theory and technology.

 The symposium is free to attend for anybody with a professional accreditation or festival-pass for either the ITFS or FMX, full-day-tickets for the symposium only will also available for 15,- Euro at the box office at the Literaturhaus on April 25 from 9.30 and April 26 14.00.

 Light refreshments will be provided throughout the conference days.